-Drs Helen and Michael Webberley are full members of the World Professional Association of Transgender Health and active contributors to research in this area.
+All our clinical staff are highly trained in the care of gender patients.
 They have extensive experience of the assessment, diagnosis and treatment of gender dysphoria.
 All counsellors and psychotherapists involved in the MDT process are all members of BACP and undergo regular CPD and supervision related to gender identity, and attend regular CPD in this area.
 Some excellent links have been formed with NHS commissioning specialised GICs.

 - All of the health professionals that our patients are referred to for support and evaluation specialise in gender dysphoria and have vast and extensive experience in the assessment of management of patients who may have associated mental or emotional distress.

 - All patients are evaluated by at least two gender specialists, one of which is a medically qualified doctor and only the doctor will make decisions regarding endocrine treatments.

 - Our MDT meets regularly to discuss cases and management and to review and develop the service.

 - Fertility preservation is a key priority and is discussed with all patients along with HFEA advice.